osgeonepal/overture2hdx/Readme.md

     select:
         - id
         - names.primary as name
+        - names.common.en as name_en
         - subtype
         - class
     hdx:
         title: Land Use of {dataset_name}
         notes: This dataset covers various land use areas (e.g., farmland, forests) from Overture Base data.
 Useful for planning, resource management, and disaster recovery efforts.
-Read More, https://docs.overturemaps.org/
+Read More, https://docs.overturemaps.org/ caveats : Data is scrapped from overturemaps directly with the help of overture2hdx.
+Data might contain errors.
         tags:
         - environment
     theme: